apache/comdev-site/source/companies/_index.md

 [![employ](/images/company-employ.jpg)](/companies/employ.html)

-The most impactful way companies support open source is by employing developers and other professionals who contribute to projects.
+The most effective way companies support ASF projects is by employing developers, and other professionals, who contribute to directly projects.
 This includes not just code contributions, but documentation, community management, testing, design, and advocacy work.
     </div><!-- End Employ -->